Météo-France forecasts very high temperatures, up to 40 ° C day and 25° C night, and warns that it will be very hot part of the week in France.

-The conference will serve as an excellent opportunity to review progress made in different areas of P. vivax research, define knowledge gaps and provide opportunities to researchers to explore collaborative research strategies to address them.
-Overall the goal of the meeting is to provide a platform that highlights work on P. vivax, which has often been neglected, but is extremely important in the fight to eliminate malaria.
+The conference will serve as an excellent opportunity to review progress made in different areas of Plasmodium vivax research, define knowledge gaps and provide opportunities to researchers to explore collaborative research strategies to address them.
+Overall the goal of the meeting is to provide a platform that highlights work on Plasmodium vivax, which has often been neglected, but is extremely important in the fight to eliminate malaria.

 International Advisory Committee